Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 registration

-Exempts unmanned aircraft systems (UAS) that weigh less than 55 pounds from state aircraft registration requirements under South Dakota law.
-Federal FAA registration requirements still apply.
+Exempts unmanned aircraft systems weighing less than 55 pounds from South Dakota state aircraft registration requirements.
+Federal FAA registration still applies to drones over 250 grams.

 Effective: Jul 1, 2017